hmassonn/corewar/README.md

 Project
 -------
-The project is 2 months and a half project, with a 4 member team.
+The project is a months project, with a 3 member team.
-The team was Fabien Linard (Project leader, worked on ASM), Nicolas Bridoux (worked on ASM), Rémi Robert (worked on VM), et Guillaume Fillon (worked on VM and the SDL).
+The team was Hugo MASSONNET, Charles LANIER, et Bastien LE QUERE DUMONT.

 Core War is a programming game created by D. G. Jones and A. K. Dewdney in which two or more battle programs (called "warriors") compete for control of a virtual computer.
 These battle programs are written in an abstract assembly language called Redcode.